Richard Roose

-Fisher was already unpopular with the King as Henry wished to annul his marriage to Catherine of Aragon to marry Anne Boleyn, an act the Church forbade.
-Fisher was vociferous both in his defence of Catherine and attacks on Boleyn, and contemporaries rumoured that the poisoning at Lambeth could have been either her or her father's responsibility, with or without the knowledge of the King.
+Fisher was already unpopular with the king as Henry wished to annul his marriage to Catherine of Aragon to marry Anne Boleyn, an act the Church forbade.
+Fisher was vociferous both in his defence of Catherine and attacks on Boleyn, and contemporaries rumoured that the poisoning at Lambeth could have been either her or her father's responsibility, with or without the knowledge of the king.
 There appears to have been at least one other attempt on Fisher's life when a cannon was fired towards his residence from the direction of the London house of Anne's father, Thomas, Earl of Wiltshire; on this occasion, no-one was hurt, but much damage was done to the roof.
-These two attacks, and Roose's execution, seem to have prompted Fisher to leave London before the end of the sitting parliament, to the King's advantage.
+These two attacks, and Roose's execution, seem to have prompted Fisher to leave London before the end of the sitting parliament, to the king's advantage.

 Fisher was put to death in 1535 for his opposition to the Acts of Supremacy that established the English monarch as head of the Church of England.
-Henry eventually broke with the Catholic Church and married Boleyn, but his new Act against Poisoning did not long outlive him, as it was repealed almost immediately by his son Edward VI.
+Henry eventually broke with the Catholic Church and married Boleyn, but his Poisoning Act 1530 did not long outlive him, as it was repealed almost immediately by his son Edward VI by the Treason Act 1547 (1 Edw.
+6. c.
+12).

 The Roose case continued to foment popular imagination and was still being cited in law into the next century.
 Historians often consider his execution as a watershed in the history of attainder, which traditionally acted as a corollary to common law rather than replacing it.
 It was a direct precursor to the treason attainders that were to underpin the Tudors'—and particularly Henry's—destruction of political and religious enemies.